gandlapatinithin/prime-video-clone/README.md

 ![Pipeline Overview](./src/Overview.png)

 ## Project Overview
-This project demonstrates deploying an Amazon Prime clone using a set of DevOps tools and practices.
+This project demonstrates deploying an Amazon Prime Web App clone using a set of DevOps tools and practices.
 The primary tools include:

 - **Terraform**: Infrastructure as Code (IaC) tool to create AWS infrastructure such as EC2 instances and EKS clusters.
 - **GitHub**: Source code management.